colmhaugh/spanish-point/README.md

 ### Media

-- Photos for Spanish Point beach hero image and Walking is by Honor Kyne.
+- Photos for Spanish Point beach hero image, Golf and Walking is by Honor Kyne.
 - Photos Food and Drink hero image is from [ShutterStock](https://www.shutterstock.com/)
+- Photos of hotels are taken from their website.